 Laser-induced detonation for more efficient defusing

-For this, the project partners are following the approach of a "Low-Order Detonation", in which, in contrast to the "High-Order Detonation", only a small part of the explosive is reacted.
+For this, the project partners are following the approach of a "Low-Order Defusion", in which, in contrast to the "High-Order Detonation", only a small part of the explosive is reacted.
 In the first step, a laser beam is used to make a defined joint in the explosive ordnance, thus weakening the shell.
-In the second step, a Low-Order Detonation is then to be triggered with the laser beam, so that the detonator is removed and the ignition chain is interrupted.
+In the second step, the laser beam is then to be used to convert enough explosive to dislodge the detonator and break the chain of ignition.
 Since the system technology is to be positioned at the explosive ordnance with a diving robot, the process can be controlled from a distance.

 This method makes the process of defusing not only safer but also significantly more efficient: For example, the time-consuming and cost-intensive application of bubble curtains, which are usually used for noise protection during blasting, can be dispensed with.
 At the same time, the risk of unreacted explosives spreading in the sea after detonation is minimized.

-In the project UNLOWDET, the partners are developing a process for laser-induced underwater Low-Order Detonation for the efficient defusing of explosive ordnance in the sea.
+In the project UNLOWDET, the partners are developing a process for the laser-induced, efficient disarmament of explosive ordnance in the sea.
 In addition to the Laser Zentrum Hannover e.V.
 (LZH), EGGERS Kampfmittelbergung GmbH and LASER on demand GmbH are involved.